SAP-samples/teched2022-DT264/exercises/ex0/README.md

     <img src="./images/tut1-2.png"/>
   </p>

 5. After that, another popup confirms that your subscription is being created.
 Click **View Subscription** to navigate to the **Instances and Subscriptions** tab.
-After a few seconds  of processing you should see that the Launchpad service status has changed to "**Subscribed**".
+After a few seconds of processing you should see that the service status has changed to "**Subscribed**".

 <p align="center">
   <img src="./images/tut1-3.png" width="95%" />
 </p>

-## Step 2: Add the Launchpad_Admin Role Collection to your User (PREPARED FOR TECHED)
+## Step 2: Add the Launchpad_Admin Role Collection to your User

-Adding the Launchpad_Admin Role Collection to a user allows them to access the Launchpad service admin application (also known as Site Manager).
-For users consuming the Site and it’s content later on the Launchpad_External_User role collcetion needs to be assigned.
+Adding the **Launchpad_Admin** Role Collection to a user allows them to access the admin application (also known as Site Manager).
+For users consuming the Site and it’s content later on the **Launchpad_External_User** role collcetion needs to be assigned.

 1. Navigate to **Security > Users** and find your user in the list.
 Click on it to open the user details.